 CAT System Comes Under New Scrutiny

-The Consolidated Audit Trail (CAT) had a controversial path on the way to becoming a key weapon of U.S. market regulators in their fight against the manipulation of financial markets and other abuses that leave an electronic trail.
-But it looks as if the CAT surveillance system might be on a challenging path again, as… Read More >>
+The Consolidated Audit Trail (CAT) had a controversial path to becoming a key tool for U.S. market regulators in their fight against the manipulation of financial markets and other abuses that leave an electronic trail.
+However, it appears that the CAT surveillance system may be on a challenging path again, as key U.S. Senators, some… Read More >>

 LDA Technologies Device Targets Data & Record-Keeping Woes